 When an actor plays a native of a nationality or area other than their own.
 Not counting those actors who play an extraterrestrial

 from the same place as their character.
 Probably.

 Israeli and Arab actors tend to wind up playing each other quite frequently (though Israeli-for-Arab is more common than the other way around).
 Gung-ho movies made during World War II featured every kind of Asian except

-Japanese, since the Japanese-American actors
+Japanese, since the Japanese-American actors were otherwise occupied.

 And very few Russian characters during the Cold War

 were played by native Russians.
 For foreign actors who are frequently employed to play foreign characters, see Plays Great Ethnics